Call status: Open

-LINK applications involve collaborative research with at least one company and one science-base partner (projects with SMEs are particularly favoured) where at least 50% of the full economic cost of the project comes from industry (see FAQs for example calculations).
+LINK applications involve collaborative research with at least one company and one science-base partner (projects with SMEs are particularly favoured) where at least 50% of the full project cost comes from industry (see FAQs for detailed information and example calculations).
 Applications should be for pre-competitive research that would not be undertaken in this form without LINK support.

 Applications are assessed by our Research Committees, alongside standard applications, using the same criteria.
 We would expect to give a LINK project a significant uplift, but pressures on our funding mean that we cannot guarantee the extent nor effect of this uplift.

 Partners must agree ownership and exploitation of intellectual property arising from the project at the outset.
 An appropriate management framework must be in place with defined scientific and commercial deliverables.